Jahid015/jatio-keyboard-windows/README.md

 <a name="english"></a>
 ## 🇬🇧 English Description

-This repository provides a clean, native installation package for the official **Jatio (জাতীয়) Keyboard Layout** standard of Bangladesh.
+This repository provides a clean, native installation package for the official **Jatiyo (জাতীয়) Keyboard Layout** standard of Bangladesh.
 Built to exactly match the input standard used by the **Bangladesh Computer Council (BCC)** and major media outlets like **BBC Bangla**, this layout works natively inside the Windows operating system without requiring heavy third-party software running in the background.

 ### 🎯 Key Features
 *   **100% Standard Compliant:** Matches the precise layout mapped by the Bangladesh Government/BCC.